alafortu/youtube_transcript_summarizer/README.md

 - Create a file named `api.txt` in the project root
 - Paste your API key inside (single line, no spaces)

+### 5. Change model
+- edit line 85 with the proper model name from openrouter

 ## Running the App
 ```bash
 streamlit run app.py